sbidoul/runboat/README.md

 - look at other TODO in code to see if anything important remains
 - basic UI (single page with a combo box to select repo and show builds by branch/pr, with start/stop buttons)
-- better target_url in GitHub status: instead of providing the link to the ingress, provide a link to the build, which redirects to the ingress if the build is started, or to a build details page with action buttons (start, stop, view log, etc)
 - secure github webhooks
 - deployment and more load testing